pensadorsolucoes/IcarrosAPI/README.md

 # Icarros SDK
 This open-source library allows you to integrate Icarros into your app.
-Learn more about about the provided samples, documentation, integrating the SDK into your app, accessing source code, and more at https://paginasegura.icarros.com.br/apidocs/index.html
+Learn more about the provided samples, documentation, integrating the SDK into your app, accessing source code, and more at https://paginasegura.icarros.com.br/apidocs/index.html

 ## Dependencies
 List of dependencies for use sdk